jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-11  Introducing InstructLab.md

 ---

 Traditional methods for training an LLMs are labourious, time consuming, and complicated.
+So the research team at [IBM's Cambridge AI Model Research Lab](https://research.ibm.com/labs/cambridge) - devised a new Methodology, to simplify the tuning of LLMs and SLMs so democratizing the tasks of:

+- adding new knowledge and skills
+- updating existing knowledge and skills

-So the research team at [IBM's Cambridge AI Model Research Lab](https://research.ibm.com/labs/cambridge) - devised a new Methodology, called the Large-Scale Aulignment for ChatBots or LAB Method (which we will look at later) to enable anyone to contribute knowledge and skills to an LLM!
+ The new methodology is called the [Large-Scale Aulignment for ChatBots or LAB Method](https://arxiv.org/pdf/2403.01081) that enable anyone to contribute knowledge and skills to an LLM!

 ---